reactive-python/reactpy/docs/source/life-cycle-hooks.rst

 .. note::

     The identity of ``set_state`` is guaranteed to be preserved across renders.
-This means it can safely be omited from dependency lists in :ref:`use_effect` or :ref:`use_callback`.
+This means it can safely be omitted from dependency lists in :ref:`use_effect` or :ref:`use_callback`.